owid/owid-datasets/datasets/Children that died before 5 years of age per woman - based on Gapminder (2017)/README.md

 # Children that died before 5 years of age per woman - based on Gapminder (2017)

+The number of children that died before 5 years of age per women is calculated by multiplying the child mortality (https://ourworldindata.org/child-mortality#estimates-for-child-mortality-over-the-last-two-centuries) by the fertility rate (https://ourworldindata.org/fertility-rate#total-fertility-rate-around-the-world-over-recent-centuries) of a country for a given year.

-Child mortality is the probability that a child born in a specific year will die before reaching the age of five, if subject to current age-specific mortality rates.
+Child mortality is the share of newborns who die before reaching the age of 5.
+The dataset comes from Gapminder - Child mortality (version 10), the latest version as of 2019.

-Child mortality was multiplied by fertility to obtain the data on how many children died on average per woman.
+Total fertility rate represents the number of children that would be born to a woman if she were to live to the end of her childbearing years and bear children in accordance with age-specific fertility rates of the specified year.
+The dataset comes from version 12 of Gapminder, the latest version as of 2019.